Tim Donst

-Michael Hopes (born October 17, 1987) is an American professional wrestler, better known under the ring name Tim Donst.
-He is performing primarily in Absolute Intense Wrestling (AIW), Chikara and Dragon Gate USA.
+Michael Hopes (born October 17, 1987) is an American professional wrestler, better known under the ring name Tim Donst. currently performing on the independent circuit.
+He is best known for his time in Absolute Intense Wrestling (AIW), Chikara and Dragon Gate USA.
 He is known for his amateur wrestling background, which became the focal point of his gimmick.
 He is a former two-time AIW Absolute Champion and holder of the Young Lions Cup.

 Professional wrestling career

 Chikara (2007–2013)

 Hopes started out his career by training in Chikara's training facility under the tutelage of Claudio Castagnoli and Mike Quackenbush.
 He made his debut under the ring name Tim Donst in 2007 at Rey de Voladores in a trios match, which had his team end up on the losing end.
 This would continue for a while, as he would lose to many more opponents, slowly building some steam, before the match got him noticed against Eddie Kingston, who dished out vicious punishment that Donst would survive through, and keep coming back, but still lost.
 The effort gave him a strong fan base.

 Following that, he moved on to gain his first victory over Alex Payne, then established himself as a tecnico, confronting other big challenges with tenacity, even breaking his nose.

 In April 2008, Donst was dropped on his head via a Praying Mantis Bomb from UltraMantis Black.
 He followed Mantis and the rest of the Order of the Neo Solar Temple to the back and would appear with them for the next few shows, eventually donning facepaint and being called the "Chosen One" of the Order.
 What emerged was that Donst had lost his memory and had been convinced by UltraMantis that he was a true member of the Order.
 During his stint with the Neo Solar Temple, he and Hydra formed a tag team and amassed the three points required for a shot at the Campeonatos de Parejas.

 On June 14, during a tag match between Mike Quackenbush and Shane Storm and the Super Smash Brothers, Tim Donst made his way to ringside and whispered something to Mike Quackenbush, which led him to attack Storm after winning the match.
 It was revealed that Donst's entire stint with the Order had been a setup between him and Quackenbush to infiltrate the rudo faction in Chikara to discover who in the tecnicos had revealed the counter to the Chikara Special, which turned out to be Storm.
 He left the Order, and Hydra would end up coming with him, and their team officially became known as the Sea Donsters.
 They feuded with the Order for the remainder of the year, and when the Donsters cashed in their three points and challenged the Campeones Incoherence on August 9, the Order cost them the match.
 The Donsters defeated them decisively in a tag match on December 12, and Hydra won a singles match against UltraMantis the next night, settling the feud.